jfmengels/blog/content/blog/announcing-elm-lint/index.md

 - If you try writing your own rule, let me know how it went for you.
 What were the hard parts?
 Were the examples and the documentation sufficiently helpful?

 Thank you!

+--------------------- NOTE: NAME CHANGE ----------------------

+I named this tool `elm-lint`, but I think that I will ultimately rename it to `elm-review`.
+Why?
+"Linting"/"delinting" is etymologically something about cleaning dirty clothes.
+In programming terms, it's mostly about removing useless clutter and enforcing a coding style.
+Since in the Elm community, we have `elm-format`, the use of an additional "linter" doesn't make that much sense to me.

+Instead, this tool should be used more in order to add additional guarantees to your code or project structure, and not so much about enforcing a code style.
+In practice, this tool will report things that your colleagues would tell you during code reviews, so I thought it fit to rename it to `elm-review`.

+Because of this name change, I will have to rename the tool and the `npm` binary.
+I'll have to rename the `elm-lint` package on the Elm package registry along with its documentation, because it would not make a lot of sense to have `elm-review` use rules of an `elm-lint` package.
+Basically, everywhere I talk about `elm-lint`, I need to change it.
+Once that is done, I will be ready to release the tool.

+Since I haven't started this renaming work, I'm still open to new naming suggestions.
+Let me know if you have feedback on the name.

 \-------------------------------------------------------------